On the error term in the explicit formula of Riemann-von Mangoldt II: Application: primes between consecutive powers

-wherein we can use bounds for $N(T)$ and $N(\sigma, T)$, which respectively denote the zero-counting function and zero-density function of $\zeta(s)$.
+This expression allows us to use bounds for $N(T)$ and $N(\sigma, T)$, which respectively denote the zero-counting function and zero-density function of $\zeta(s)$.
 We can also use zero-free regions for $\zeta(s)$ to curtail the upper end-point of the integral.